ErreurDeSyntaxe/group-maker/README.md

 ### Objective

-The goal of the project is to learn xyz by building abc.
+The goal of the project is to build a quick and easy way to make random groups in class for presentations or teamwork.

 ###### Project Statement